Division of Moreton

 The Division of Moreton is an Australian Electoral Division in Queensland.
+The current MP is Julie-Ann Campbell of the Australian Labor Party (ALP).

 History

 The division was one of the original 65 divisions contested at the first federal election.
 It is named after Moreton Bay, and originally stretched from southern Brisbane all the way to the Gold Coast.
 While successive redistributions have left the seat completely landlocked, it has nonetheless retained the name of Moreton, mainly because the Australian Electoral Commission's guidelines on electoral redistributions require it to preserve the names of original electorates where possible.

-The seat was in the hands of the Liberal Party and its predecessors for 86 years before Labor regained it in 1990.
-From then until 2013, it was a bellwether seat, electing the candidate from the winning party in every election.
+The seat was in the hands of the Liberal Party and its predecessors from 1906 to 1990, though the Liberals' hold on the seat was usually tenuous from the 1950s onward.
+Labor regained it in 1990, and then until 2013 it was a bellwether seat held by the party of government.
+Labor narrowly retained the seat in 2013 even as it lost government, marking the first time in over a century that the non-Labor parties had been in government without holding Moreton.

 The seat is known for having decided the 1961 federal election.
 The Liberals only won the seat by 130 votes to give the Coalition a bare one-seat majority; had 93 Communist preferences gone the other way, it would have resulted in a hung parliament.

 On its current boundaries, the seat is very multicultural, with significant Asian, South Eastern European, Arab and African population in the southern part of the electorate particularly in the suburbs of Sunnybank, Acacia Ridge, Kuraby and Moorooka.